friedkeenan/ComplexZeta/README.md

 # ComplexZeta
-A visualization of Riemann's zeta function in the complex plane
+A visualization of Riemann's zeta function in the complex plane inspired by 3Blue1Brown